 Basically, with one click of a button, I can schedule the pins that I selected on my personal boards as well as group boards.
 As mentioned above, it picks up the ALT tags that you fill up in the description box which makes mass scheduling easy.
 While some people swear by manual pinning, I have tried multiple methods and this one works best for me.

 Pinterest Group Threads

 Again, this is another one that some people find useless but I, on the other hand, find super helpful to grow your profile and get repins.
 Repin threads are when you join FB groups, preferably in your niche then participate in their daily/weekly threads.
 You participate by dropping a link to a pin that you want to boost in a thread.
 By the end of the given time frame, you need to repin everyone’s pins on to your various boards.
 So for example, one pin thread has 50 participants, by the end of that thread, you should have 49 repins from other people!

 Although the Pinterest community is half in half with the importance of repin threads, I really believe in their value.
-In the latter end of 2017, Pitnerest removed the repin count of pins and while everybody was reeling from this decision, I believe that in the end, repins still play a big role in the algorithim alongside with click throughs, close ups, and more.
+In the latter end of 2017, Pinterest removed the repin count of pins and while everybody was reeling from this decision, I believe that in the end, repins still play a big role in the algorithm alongside with click-throughs and more.

 While this may seem time-consuming at first, it does drive results!
 If you have a budget, you can even hire a VA to help you with this task.
 If your blog is travel related, here are a couple of travel-related repin thread groups that I recommend you join: